dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 <!-- markdownlint-restore -->

-Check that dragonfly cluster A is deployed successfully:
+Check that Dragonfly cluster A is deployed successfully:

 ```shell
 $ kubectl get po -n cluster-a